Alignment Report

 Over-Reliance Erodes Thinking

 Sandhaus et al., 2024.
-Via Dang, 2025.
-Human-AI Collaborative Learning.
 British Journal of Educational Technology.

-The implication: learning to use AI productively is not a technical training problem.
-It is a human development problem.
-The learning design must be socio-cognitive too.
+Learning to use AI productively is not a technical training problem.
+It is a human development challenge.

 What the Standard Cannot Provide

-Delivery Principle 3 tells institutions to build complementary human skills.
-It names five.
+Delivery Principle 3 names five human skills.
 One page.
 That same list has appeared in every strategic plan for the past decade.
-Nothing has changed because these terms are too broad to act on.

 8